e9x/simple-socks/README.md

 For an example, see [examples/createServerConnect.mjs](examples/createServerFilter.mjs).

 You must return a promise.
-The promise resolving indicates the connection was accepted **and is CONNECTED**.
-The promsie rejecting indicates the connection was rejected **and was NOT connected**.
+The promise resolving true indicates the connection was accepted **and is CONNECTED**.
+The promise resolving false indicates the connection was rejected **and was NOT connected**.
 You can utilize [waitForConnect](#waitforconnect) to wait for the socket to connect/throw before resolving to make it compatible with this callback.

 ### waitForConnect